vjg28/Huffman-Coding-ARM/README.md

 5) Terminal command: `python3 size_comp.py` to print the compression ratio and size of file.
 6) Output will be two files: **Original.txt** and **Compressed.txt**, and their sizes can be simultaneously compared.

+## File Structure
+- huffman.s
+  - count.s
+    - all other files

+Do read `run.sh` before running the code.
+Every major function called in `huffman.s` is from `count.s`.
 ## References:
 - http://kerseykyle.com/articles/ARM-assembly-hello-world
 - Codes for reading files and printing in terminal.(We did take reference)